ambernettech/chefdk-fundamentals/scene_06.md

 Converging an instance will create the instance if it has not already been created.
 Then it will install chef and apply that cookbook to that instance.

-In our case, this command would take our image and install chef and apply the setup cookbook's default recipe.
+In our case, this command would take our image and install chef and apply the workstation cookbook's default recipe.

 > It also, like the`kitchen create` commands, defaults to all instances when executed without any parameters.
 And is capable of accepting parameters to converge a specific instance or all instances that match the provided criteria.